home-assistant-libs/pytradfri/README.md

 ## Installation
-In order to use the code, you first need to install [libcoap](https://github.com/obgm/libcoap) as per the following instructions:
+In order to use the code, you first need to install [libcoap](https://github.com/obgm/libcoap) (which contain "coap-client") as per the following instructions:

 ```shell
 $ apt-get install libtool